Northern pike lure fishing is something I really enjoy and never get tired of.

 5 Easy Steps

 - Look at lures that you know how to use.
-Part of success with a good pike lure is knowing how to use it.
+Part of the success with a good pike lure is knowing how to use it.
 Some anglers like crankbaits while others like spoons and spinners.
 Each one requires a different fishing strategy, and buying the perfect crankbait doesn’t do a lot of good if you’ve never used one before.

 - Check out online websites for deals.
 Many websites (companies who specialize in fishing equipment) may have sales online.
 Sites like Amazon or eBay offer other options.
 Once again, look for familiar lures.

 - Ask local anglers for advice.
 Every lake and river will be different, and what works well on a pike in one body of water might not work at all in the next.
 While pikes are usually aggressive anywhere, certain lures are going to work better than others in different bodies of water.